pikatchu/closedsource/book/0590-camping.md

 Leo, Jasmina, and Sebastian set up their small campsite, pulling compact tents from their backpacks.
 The night air was cool, and the distant hum of the city provided a low background noise.
 As they worked, Sebastian nodded toward the clearing.
 "Here’s as good a spot as any.
 We can rest here for the night."

-Once their tents were set, they sat around in a circle, the dim glow of their devices lighting their faces as they strategized.
+Once their tents were set, they sat around in a circle, the glow of their devices lighting their faces as they strategized.

 "So," Jasmina began, "do you think they’re also trying to get inside the Rector’s brain?"